-Parameter Description blesize and Setting these to a higher value leaves more idle instances in the pool, so that AM instances do not have to be recreated at a later time.
-However, the values should not be set excessively high to keep more AM instances than can be required at maximum load. jbo.ampool.timetoliv e A higher value increases the time an AM instance can exist before it must be removed at the next resource cleanup. jbo.ampool.maxinacti veage A higher value results in fewer AM instances being marked as a candidate for removal at the next resource cleanup. jbo.ampool.monitorsl eepinterval Configuring a higher interval results in less frequent resource cleanups.
+Parameter Description jbo.ampool.timetoliv e A higher value increases the time an AM instance can exist before it must be removed at the next resource cleanup. jbo.ampool.maxinacti veage A higher value results in fewer AM instances being marked as a candidate for removal at the next resource cleanup. jbo.ampool.monitorsl eepinterval Configuring a higher interval results in less frequent resource cleanups.

-7.3.6 ADFc: Region Usage
+8.3.6 ADFc: Region Usage